armele/Merisyl/Gimp Maptile Plugin/README.md

 There are a variety of tiling solutions out there, but I wanted one specifically that I could use from Gimp, so that I wouldn't have to pay for Photoshop or learn another image editing tool.
 I ended up rewriting a Gimp plugin I found to improve performance.
 This is available here: https://github.com/armele/Merisyl/blob/master/Gimp%20Maptile%20Plugin/Tilemaker.py

+Note that I have not overcome Python threading limitations within Gimp, so for large files the plugin will apear stuck (no GUI updates) for a significant amount of time, but if you look at the output folders you'll see your tiles happily being produced.

 Install it to Gimp by copying the Tilemaker.py file to your gimp plug-ins directory (for example "C:\Program Files\GIMP 2\lib\gimp\2.0\plug-ins").

 Open your map image in Gimp, and from the menu choose **Filters->Tilemaker->Make Map Tiles**.